CULTURAL INFORMATICS AND COMMUNICATION

 Culture and Documentary Production

-Digital Cultural Product Desing
+Digital Cultural Product Design

-The main area in which graduates specializing in “Digital Cultural Product Design” are employed is in the production of digital content and software in both public and private organizations, design and development companies for digital applications and virtual and mixed reality games, as well as in advertising agencies.
-Furthermore, graduates of this specialization can be employed in public and private cultural and tourism organizations, primarily undertaking digital organization, promotion, and advertising of their exhibits/products.
-Lastly, a significant employment sector for graduates is research and development (R&D), either conducted by public entities such as universities within the framework of research projects and doctoral dissertations or taking place in private research and development centers.
+The main sector in which the graduates of the specialisation “Design of Digital Cultural Products” are employed is in the production of digital content and software in public and private organizations, in design and development companies of digital applications and virtual as well as mixed reality games as well as in advertising companies.
+Furthermore, graduates of this specialisation can be employed in public and private cultural and tourism agencies, primarily in charge of a digital organisation and promotion of their products.
+Finally, an important area of employment for graduates is research and development, whether this is carried out by public institutions – such as universities within the context of research projects and Ph.D. dissertations – or in private research and development centres.

 DCTC